SoosheBot/node-db4-project/how-to.md

             },
             };

 7. Create a `data` folder in the root and then make `migrations` and `seeds` folders inside it.
+ALSO add a `dbConfig.js` file.

 To get your migrations file to show migrations, you will have to run `knex migrate:make < name of your file here...it cannot have a space between words-- e.g. "knex migrate:make awesome-fileName" >` in the terminal.

 8. Create migrations files!
 Here is where you make your tables!
 Your migrations table/s will need an exports.up and an exports.down that look something like this: